-Leeds is a major economic and cultural hub in Yorkshire – the third largest city in the UK is home to a wide range of attractions, an unrivalled night life, and plenty of shopping options.
+Leeds is a major economic and cultural hub in Yorkshire – the third largest city in the UK is home to a wide range of attractions, an unrivalled nightlife, and plenty of shopping options.
+So what are you waiting for?!
+Hop on a train to Leeds now.
 The former industrial hub is now a vibrant modern city, making it a great place to go on a trip – whether you’re in town for a day or a long weekend.
 There’s always something going on around the city, so here’s to planning your next city break in Leeds.

 If you’re looking for retail therapy, then look no further than Leeds city centre!
 The iconic Trinity Leeds is the perfect choice for those looking for all their high street favourites under one soaring glass roof.
 With 120 shops, bars and restaurants available without having to step outside, you don’t even have to worry about the weather.

 If you’re on the search for a bargain, we recommend heading to Leeds‘ historic Kirkgate Market.
 The Grade 1 listed building dates back to 1875 and is home to over 400 stalls, making it one of the largest covered markets in Europe.
 You could spend hours nosing around for the perfect bargain.

 For more unique shopping experiences, head over to the Corn Exchange, which is home to a wide choice of independent retailers and tasty eateries.
 If you’re lucky, your visit will coincide with one of the many vintage markets or record fairs held there.